 No 26.
 The Bee Gees – ‘Spirits (Having Flown)’

 What to do?
-You career was a bit on the skids, you are invited to pen the music for one of the biggest movies in the history of all thing movie, along the way you ALSO star in the disastrous Sgt Pepper, but come out unscathed.
+Your career was a bit on the skids, you are invited to pen the music for one of the biggest movies in the history of all thing movie, along the way you ALSO star in the disastrous Sgt Pepper but come out unscathed.
 The release of Spirits Having Flown (no brackets on the LP) was met with considerable excitement and huge sales.
-Tragedy was the big hit (never quite recovered from the version by Steps), followed by Too Much Heaven, Love You Inside and Out and finally this which was never released as a single in the States (but made Number 16 over here).
-The accompanying video oozes post Saturday night Fever wealth (poignant bit at the end of all the brothers – including Andy (coming up later TT fans – floating about in the sky).
+Tragedy was the big hit (never quite recovered from the version by Steps), followed by Too Much Heaven, Love You Inside and Out and finally, this which was never released as a single in the States (but made Number 16 over here).
+The accompanying video oozes post-Saturday Night Fever wealth (the poignant bit at the end of all the brothers – including Andy (coming up later TT fans – floating about in the sky).
 It was the end of the Golden Era for the Gibbs.
 But what an era and what a lovely record.

 No 25.
 Billy Joel – ‘Until The Night’